 Why Don’t We Celebrate the City?

 When I look around the world the closest I can come to identifying a City Day, is ironically the I Love NY buttons and themes.
-Many cities adapted these buttons to say I Love [city] to fulfil what I am coming to suspect is a deep longing and even a need.
+Many cities adapted these buttons to say I Love

 And for many who consider New York to be the archetype of all modern cities, on this September 11, fifteenth anniversary of the greatest assault on NYC as a symbol for man’s accomplishments in creating cities, perhaps it is more than fitting that I Love NY be remembered, and honoured for our relationship to all cities??